 Supervisory Team: Prof. Peter G R Smith, Dr James Gates

-Our team specialises in the development and manufacturing of novel optoelectronic devices for applications in quantum technology, integrated optical sensors and laser optics.
+Our team specializes in the development and manufacturing of novel optoelectronic devices for applications in quantum technology, integrated optical sensors and optical telecommunications.

 The PhD programme